R3353/Data102-Report/README.md

 This repository contains the final written report for UC Berkeley’s Data 102 course.
-This project belongs to Arielle Santos, Caedi Seim, Daniel Liu, Therese Mendoza.

 **For portfolio/professional demonstration only.**